Ho-yeong/slack/README.md

   - jwt-decode (jsonwebtoken-decode) // for checking fake token
   - styled-components // for layout and CSS
   - formik // for managing Form tag
+    // for WebSocket
+  - apollo-link-ws
+  - apollo-utilities
+  - subscriptions-transport-ws